Self-similar source-type solutions to the three-dimensional Navier-Stokes equations: Introduction

 \section{Introduction}

+Self-similarity is a tool of fundamental importance in analysing partial differential equations, including the construction of solutions and the determination of their stability.
+It is also useful for numerical and asymptotic methods of studying partial differential equations.
+For general aspects of self-similarity and its applications we refer the readers to e.g. \cite{Barenblatt2003,Dresner1983}.

-We will study the so-called source-type self-similar solution to the Navier-Stokes equations.
+In this paper we will study the so-called source-type self-similar solution to the Navier-Stokes equations.
 Our motivation for this is as follows.
 First of all, it will give us a particular self-similar solution to the Navier-Stokes equations, which characterises the decaying process in the late stage of evolution.
 Second, it is likely to give useful information as to how we may handle more general solutions.

+It may be in order to have a look at previous works which are related to this paper.
 It has been shown under mild conditions that no nontrivial smooth backward self-similar solution exists to the Navier-Stokes equations.
 On the other hand it is known that nontrivial forward self-similar solutions {\it do} exist, but their explicit functional forms are not known, except for some asymptotic results.
-It is of interest to see they actually behave, because such solutions contain the important information regarding more general solutions.
+It is of interest to see how they actually behave because such solutions contain important information regarding more general solutions.
 This is particularly the case when the governing equations are exactly linearisable, e.g. the Burgers equations.
 While it is not expected that the Navier-Stokes equations are exactly soluble in general, we might still obtain insights into the nature of their solutions.

-In \cite{CP1996} the existence of forward self-similar solutions for small data was proved by using a fixed-point theorem in a Besov space (see below).
-There initial data for self-similar solution (3D) is assumed to be homogeneous of degree $-1$ in velocity
+In \cite{CP1996} the existence of forward self-similar solutions for small data was proven by using a fixed-point theorem in a Besov space (see below).
+There, initial data for the self-similar solution (3D) are assumed to be homogeneous of degree $-1$ in velocity

 and the existence of a self-similar solution of the form

 has been established under the assumption that initial data is small in some Besov space.
 Moreover, it has been proved that the self-similar profile $U$ satisfies (in their notations)